 Our governing council, paid community liaisons, pilot grants and training programs, in conjunction with people from the communities we serve, work together to improve the health of people and reduce health disparities in Colorado and the surrounding region.
-PACT is our umbrella community program overseeing the Community Engagement research activities of the CCTSI and our many partners.
+PACT is our umbrella community program overseeing the Community Engagement and Health Equity research activities of the CCTSI and our many partners.

 We have engaged 20 existing community-academic partnerships, which encompass more than four million community members, including rural, minority and under-served populations.

 Stimulate new attitudes, practices and policies within the university and collaborating communities to make it easier to work together

 Engage in research, participate in data monitoring and sponsor observational studies and evaluation of these efforts

 Provide resources to facilitate effective use of existing data